 Is it a sheer coincidence that so many of the SAHMs were in that hall or is there a more obvious correlation between the two variables (SAHMs and hall attendance)?
 I mentioned this to E, who just uttered a nearly silent 'ng' and shrugged.
 But I am still intrigued.

-Of the 9 parents I spoke to after the awards, during the tea reception, I learnt that everyone of them send their kids to tuition.
+Of the 9 parents I spoke to after the awards, during the tea reception, I learnt that everyone of them sends their kids to tuition.
 Usually for multiple subjects.
 A boy, whose family I know for years, was there for outstanding PSLE results and is now studying at Raffles Institution.
 He had tuition/enrichment since he was 4.
 From Primary 3 onwards, he was tutored for all 4 subjects.
 I remember his mum being the one who ferried both his younger sister (now in P4) and him all over Singapore for the best tuition classes.

 On my way to school, I was sandwiched between two groups of parents.
 The group ahead of me was discussing a court case, which led me to conclude they must be law practitioners.
 Those men behind me were talking about epidurals and how to insert the needles, through which part of the spine etc...
 Both groups ended up in the same hall, cheering their kids.
 I already knew the parent-body consists of a high percentage of PMEBs......